dtedesigns/ctksound.org/2014/_posts/2014-04-06-No-Condemnation-in-Christ.md

   reader: Kevin Gustavson
   series: Book of Romans
   comment: Scripture Reading was re-recorded.
 Original reader was Pastor Ken Carr.
+  notes: This was recorded on the pulpit microphone; it contains occasional sound volume drop-offs.

 tracks:
     - [0.000000,45.915964,"Romans 8:1-4",Kevin Gustavson]